parmoo/parmoo/docs/about.rst

    constraints are considered to be soft.
  * **Feasible design space:**
-   The *feasible design space* is the subset of the design space where all constraints are satisfied.
+   The *feasible design space* is the subset of the design space where all constraints (both hard and soft) are satisfied.
    In other words, this is the set of all "legal" designs.
+    * **Ex.-** if you have `n` continuous design variables, constrained to the unit cube, then your entire design space is still :math:`R^n`, but your *feasible* design space is the cube :math:`[0, 1]^n`.
  * **Simulation:**
+   A *simulation* can refer to any complex process for generating scientific or engineering data.
+   This includes both numerical simulations and laboratory experiments.
-   A *simulation* is a computationally expensive process that is required to compute your objectives, constraints, or both.
+   The data that is gathered from your simulation might used to compute your objectives, constraints, or both.
-    * **Ex.-** if you are designing a material, your simulation may be a molecular dynamics code.
+    * **Ex.-** if you are designing a material, your simulation may be a molecular dynamics code **or** a process for synthesizing new materials in the laboratory.
     * Each simulation may have a single output or many outputs, which will be passed on as inputs to your objectives and/or constraints.
  * **Objective:**